poopgiggle/xdrv-16c750a/README.md

     omap_device_enable
     omap_device_get_rt_va

-You'll also need to add the line #include <linux/export.h> to the top of omap_hwmod.c
+You'll also need to include linux/export.h at the top of omap_hwmod.c

 When the project is configured do the following in driver root directory: